lsu-ddem/intro-to-esports/content/7- Entertainment Research/5_Lesson_5/_index.en.md

 -   **Note:** Our eyes and our ears work in a certain way by default.
 Using these principles to keep the eyes and our ears familiar with our design’s elements means we’re taking advantage of this tendency.
 We can also use shapes, colors, textures, fonts, etc. to maintain this consistency via repetition.

--   Patterns - Pattern is a combination of elements that are repeated.
+-   Patterns - Pattern is a combination of elements that are repeated

 -   Rhythm - Rhythm involves using intervals or spaces between elements to give the user an impression of rhythm or movement